varya/varya.github.com/src/documents/posts/sc5-style-guide-next-level/index_en.html.md

 ## Templates on fly

 In the single-page applications, templates work on the client side.
-In this case, it is better to process them this way in the style guide also.
+In this case, it is better to process them in the style guide too.
 In other words, you should include the templates into the JavaScript bundle and initialize the components on containers.

-If to combine this approach with the custom processors, in the `markup` KSS field you can store the code example for every component.
+Combining this approach to the custom processors, you can store the code example for every compoentn in the `markup` KSS field.

 For example,